GoosefleetEO/aa-moonmining/README.md

 The permissions for this plugin are rather straight forward.

-* `moonstuff.view_moonstuff` - This is access permission, users without this permission will be unable to access the plugin.
+* `moonplanner.view_moonplanner` - This is access permission, users without this permission will be unable to access the plugin.
-* `moonstuff.add_resource` - This permission allows users to upload moon scan data.
+* `moonplanner.add_resource` - This permission allows users to upload moon scan data.
-* `moonstuff.add_extractionevent` - This permission is allows users to add their tokens to be pulled from when checking for new extraction events.
+* `moonplanner.add_extractionevent` - This permission is allows users to add their tokens to be pulled from when checking for new extraction events.